ohierro/gDrive/README.md

 gDrive
 ======

-Google Drive windows virtual unit
+Google Drive windows Virtual Unit.

+A virtual drive build with dokan, used to access to gDrive documents in a windows-way form.